-Council is required to follow up complaints about barking dogs and action may be taken in some cases which may include fines.
+Council is required to follow up complaints about barking dogs and action may be taken in some cases which may include penalty notices.

-- You will need to let us know the exact address of the problem dog.
+- You will need to advise council of the exact address of the problem dog.

-- We will notify the dog’s owner if we have received a complaint and require the owner to take measures to alleviate the barking problem.
+- The notice advises the dog owner to take measures to alleviate the alleged barking dog problem.

 Do you own a dog that is barking too much?

 - Consult with your vet to make sure a health problem is not the cause.
 They can also offer advice on how to deal with excessive barking.

 - Ensure your dog gets plenty of exercise.
 While exercise alone will not stop a dog from barking, it may provide an active release for its energy.

 - Obedience training also allows the opportunity to socialise with other dogs and people.

 Animal welfare concerns